 There are a TON of interesting and FUN holidays and observances for the month of April.
 You will definitely want to work some of the observances below into your lessons.
-They offer a wealth of ideas and topics for creating elementary music class online activities.
+They offer a wealth of ideas and topics for creating elementary music class online activities or classroom activities.

 Whether you are teaching online in a distance learning situation or in the classroom, these observances can liven up your lessons and provide a framework for cohesive activities for the week or month.
 Check out the lists below as you are creating your lesson plans.